-The terms supervisor and manager are often used interchangeably.
-However, there are distinct and important differences between them.
+The terms supervisor and manager are often used interchangeably but there are distinct differences between them.

-Understanding the distinctions between the supervisor vs. managers role and their nuances is crucial in identifying ways to coordinate your organization’s responsibilities and tasks to achieve results.
-Organizations will also achieve better fit and alignment when you select the right candidates for each role and provide them with the relevant training that they need to excel.
+Understanding the supervisor vs. manager role distinctions and their nuances is crucial in identifying ways to coordinate your organization’s roles and responsibilities.
+You will also be better equipped to select the right candidates for each role and provide leaders with the relevant training they need to excel.

-Supervisors and managers both hold leadership positions.
-They are typically responsible for:
+Supervisors and managers both hold positions of leadership and typically engage in the following tasks:

-- Identifying ways to elevate team performance, collaboration and team dynamics.
+- Identify ways to elevate team and business performance/value.

-For further clarification, we break down supervisor vs. manager roles into authority level, responsibilities, and objectives.
+To clarify this idea further, we have broken down supervisor vs. manager roles into authority level, responsibilities, and objectives.

 1. Authority Level